Electric aircraft: Airliner projects

 The NASA Electric Aircraft Testbed (NEAT) is a NASA reconfigurable testbed in Plum Brook Station, Ohio, used to design, develop, assemble and test electric aircraft power systems, from a small, one or two person aircraft up to 20 MW airliners.
 NASA research agreements (NRA) are granted to develop electric-propulsion components.
 That programme was cancelled in 2023.

 In September 2017, UK budget carrier EasyJet announced it was developing an electric 180-seater for 2027 with Wright Electric.
 Founded in 2016, US Wright Electric built a two-seat proof-of-concept with 272 kg of batteries, and believes they can be scaled up with substantially lighter new battery chemistries.
 A 291 nmi range would suffice for 20% of Easyjet passengers.
 Wright Electric will then develop a 10-seater, eventually an at least 120 passengers single aisle, short haul airliner and targets 50% lower noise and 10% lower costs.
 Jeffrey Engler, CEO of Wright Electric, estimates that commercially viable electric planes will lead to around a 30% reduction in energy costs.

 On March 19, 2018, Israel Aerospace Industries announced it plans to develop a short-haul electric airliner, building on its small UAS electric power systems experience.
 It could develop it in-house, or with a startup like Israeli Eviation, U.S. Zunum Aero or Wright Electric.

 Australia-based MagniX has developed an electric Cessna 208 Caravan with a 540 kW motor for flight durations up to an hour.

 The company's Magni5 electric motor produces continuously 265 kW, 300 kW peak at 2,500 rpm at 95% efficiency with a 53 kg dry mass, a 5 kW/kg power density, competing with the 260 kW, 50 kg Siemens SP260D for the Extra 330LE.
-By September 2018, a 350 hp electric motor with a propeller had been tested on a Cessna iron bird.
+In September 2018, a 350 hp electric motor with a propeller was tested on a Cessna iron bird.
 The 750 hp Caravan first flew in 2020 and by 2022 MagniX estimates electric aircraft will have ranges of 500 and 1000 miles by 2024.

 The motor ran on a test dynamometer for 1,000 hours.
 The iron bird is a Caravan forward fuselage used as a test bed, with the original Pratt & Whitney Canada PT6 turboprop engine replaced by an electric motor, inverter and a liquid-cooling system, including radiators, driving a Cessna 206 propeller.
 The production motor will produce 280 kW at 1,900 rpm, down from the test motor's 2,500 rpm, allowing the installation without a reduction gearbox.
 On 28 May 2020, the MagniX electric-powered nine-passenger Cessna 208B eCaravan flew on electric power, towards commercial operation certification.